icodeunot/see_949/README.md

 # see_949
-DoubleYou Gee you and ZeeWhyBooks challenges.
+# DoubleYou Gee You and ZeeWhyBooks challenges.
 Randomly selected.

+# Just posting some of the challenges I had the most trouble with.
+# They started in chapter 8.